-Although post-mortems are the gold standard of investigation and reveal important information in many cases, there are other ways of investigating stillbirth, such as
+Post-mortems are the gold standard of investigation and can reveal important information.
+But in many cases, there are other ways of investigating what happened, such as:

-- non-invasive tests - clinical examination or using MRI to scan the baby (only available in some hospitals)
+- non-invasive tests – such as a clinical examination or using an MRI to scan the baby (only available in some hospitals)

 Who does the post-mortem?

 A perinatal or a paediatric pathologist, who is a specialist doctor with expertise in identifying conditions in babies, carries out the post-mortem.
 Just like all doctors, they are bound by a strict code of conduct, and will treat your baby with respect at all times.

 Should I have a post-mortem after a stillbirth?

 You will be asked whether you want a post-mortem shortly after your baby is born.
-Unless it has been requested by a coroner, it is your decision as parents whether or not to have a post-mortem.
-If you say yes, you can still change your mind right up until the post-mortem begins.
+Unless it has been requested by a coroner or procurator fiscal, it is your decision, as parents, whether or not to have a post-mortem.
+If you say yes and consent, you can still change your mind right up until the post-mortem begins.

-Kathryn, who lost her son Arthur at 36 weeks (taken with permission from the book, ‘Life After Stillbirth’ by Sarah Smith)
+Kathryn, who lost her son Arthur.
+Taken with permission from the book, ‘Life After Stillbirth’ by Sarah Smith.

-Although it may be very difficult to think about the future right now, if you decide to try for another baby, there’s a chance your baby’s post-mortem might throw some light on the cause of their death, and this could help doctor’s treat you in a future pregnancy.
+Although it may be difficult to think about the future right now, if you decide to get pregnant again, there’s a chance a post-mortem might offer some answers on the cause of your baby’s death.
+This could help doctors treat you in a future pregnancy.

 There may be religious reasons for not having a post-mortem.
-If your religion requires that the burial happens very soon, speak to the doctors as you may be able to have the post-mortem brought forward.
+If your baby’s burial needs to happen very soon, speak to your doctors as you may be able to have the post-mortem brought forward.